 - Z535.5 - Safety tags and barricade tape

-- ANSI Z535.6 - Product safety information used in manuals and other materials
+- Z535.6 - Product safety information used in manuals and other materials

 This set of standards is reviewed and revised every five years to make improvements.
 The improvements made are based on any research, court cases, changes in the industry, and other factors that can shed additional light on any of the six sections.
 New sections could potentially be introduced with these updates as well.

-In order to get the most out of ANSI and its standards, all facilities need to recognize that these standards must be implemented in your unique environment.
+To get the most out of ANSI standards, facilities need to understand how these standards can be implemented in their environment.
 Learning about the specific standards being considered and then applying them to a specific scenario can take some work.

 Fortunately, the standards are quite clear and laid out in easy-to-understand ways.
 Companies can take the information provided by ANSI and then work to implement it successfully.
 If something does not work as planned, it can be assumed that the implementation was done incorrectly.

 Many organizations find that the best way to benefit from ANSI is to actually join the organization.
 Membership is open to a wide range of different individuals and organizations, but these people must apply for acceptance.
 When applying, people or groups will need to choose what type of member they qualify to become.
 The following are the different types of memberships: